North Coast Trail

 The North Coast Trail is a 43.1 km wilderness hiking trail in Cape Scott Provincial Park on northern Vancouver Island, British Columbia, Canada.

 The trail

 The 43.1 km trail in Cape Scott Provincial Park runs along beaches and through forests around the northern tip of Vancouver Island from Shushartie Bay to Nissen Bight.
 At Nissen Bight, it links up with an existing 15 km trail which leads to the trailhead at San Josef River.
 The trail crosses the Nahwitti River via ladders, stairs, and a cable car.
 The total distance for hikers between the trailheads is 59.5 km.
-The trail is in a wilderness area and hikers may see deer, elk, black bears, cougars, wolves, seabirds, seals, sea lions, grey whales and sea otters.
+The trail is in a wilderness area and hikers may see black-tailed deer, Roosevelt elk, black bear, cougars, Vancouver Coastal Sea wolves, seabirds, seals, sea lions, grey whales and sea otters.
 In two failed attempts, Danish pioneers tried to settle the area at the turn of the twentieth century and the trail incorporates some of their original routes.

 Detailed route information is available on the BC Parks - Cape Scott hiking page.